 “AGS” stands for Auto Grab System, which refers to the “auto grab” mechanism built into the yoke (the part that the guitar hangs from).
 When you place your guitar into the yoke and let go, the weight causes two little arms to automatically close–preventing the guitar from coming out.
 Lift the guitar and the little arms open back up, and your guitar pulls away freely.
 This model’s official name is the Hercules GS414B.

-Other Similar Stands (Competitors)
+Similar Guitar Stands (Competitors)

 The Hercules isn’t the only game in town when it comes to this style of stand.
 While shopping around, I found a few similar stands that can be considered competitors.
 I’ve not tried any these, but do consider them when doing your own research: